Library Systems Update

 Library search and discovery:

-The base platform of the new Library Management System will be fully upgraded and integrated with the catalogue, Library Search, Inter-Library Loans and Readings Online in phases.
-The launch date for the new Interlibrary Loans functions is 23 June 2026.
+The base platform of the new Library Management System is being integrated with the catalogue, Library Search, Inter-Library Loans and Readings Online.
 The launch date for the new Library Search is 29 June 2026.

 -